-Surgeries that were once performed only in a hospital or surgery centers are becoming more common in converted examining rooms and surgical suites in physicians' offices.
+Surgeries that were once performed only in a hospital or surgery centers are becoming more common in converted exam rooms and surgical suites in physicians' offices.

 Many of these procedures require

-or intravenous (IV) sedation.
+or IV sedation.
 Yet, in some states, there are few standards, regulations, or accreditation requirements for surgeries performed in physician offices.

 Without the same safety regulations as hospital surgery, office-based surgeries could cause serious complications.
 There have been reports of deaths resulting from the following situations: